 - Miss work or skip class as a result of hangovers or choosing to drink

-- Go from having hangovers to more dangerous withdrawal symptos such as delirium tremens ("DTs"), which can be fatal
+- Go from having hangovers to more dangerous withdrawal symptoms such as delirium tremors ("DTs"), which can be fatal

 - Have or cause major problems with police, employer, family or friends

 *If you have experienced any of the symptoms in the last two categories, it may be time to ask for some help with your drinking.

 Here are some resources for help: